 (MORNING) Education Volunteer Administration Primate Care.
 Site.
 Starting Ending time time 7:00 7:45 Preparation of food Preparation of food Preparation of food Preparation of food bowls (1-2 times a bowls (1-2 times a bowls (5 times a bowls (5 times a week). week). week). week).
 8:00 8:30 Breakfast.
 Breakfast.
 Breakfast.
-8:30 8:45 Morning meeting Morning meeting Morning meeting Morning meeting with staff with staff with staff with staff 8:45 11:30 Capuchin, woolly or Capuchin, woolly or Capuchin, woolly or Capuchin, woolly or Barbary enclosure Barbary enclosure Barbary enclosure Barbary enclosure cleaning.
-Create cleaning.
-Create cleaning.
-Create cleaning.
-Create enrichment items. enrichment items. enrichment items. enrichment items.
+8:30 8:45 Morning meeting with staff 8:45 11:30 Capuchin, woolly or Barbary enclosure cleaning.
+Create enrichment items.
 Lunch.
 Lunch.
 Lunch.
 Lunch.
 12:30 14:00 Learn to and then Help create and Learn about the Aid with the conduct Skype calls manage social species you are on development of new for international network event. through information sustainable systems, schools.
 Compile adoption provided by your biomass boiler, solar Assist with public packs. supervisor and your panels etc talks to our visitors. own research 14:00 14:15 Break Break Break Break 14:15 16:00 Arrange events with Help in the Prepare food for Assist the Site team Education officer on admissions office or monkeys. with ongoing site or off site. in the shop to cover Help redesign maintenance of the Conduct public talks lunches. environmental monkey enclosures to the visitors. enrichment and visitor site.
 16:00 16:30 Break Break Break 16:30 17:00 Continue to arrange Help create and Ensure all monkey Help build new events on site or off organise fundraising work for the day is monkey enclosures. site.
 Conduct public events on and off complete.
 Write up talks. site. daily notes.
 Write handover for the following day.
-(EVENING) 19:30 20:00 Cook your own meal Cook your own meal Cook your own meal Cook your own meal in communal house. in communal house. in communal house. in communal house.
+(EVENING) 19:30 20:00 Cook your own meal in communal house. in communal house. in communal house. in communal house.
 20:00 21:30 Reflective discussion Reflective discussion Reflective discussion Reflective discussion on work; beach on work; beach on work; beach on work; beach